zendesk/demo_apps/Bestpractices.md

   this.ajax('getScript', 'mylibrary.js'),
 ```

-* Do not alter the behavior of Javascript classes that will be used outside of your app such as `String` and `Array`.
+* Do not alter the behavior of Javascript built-in classes that will be used outside of your app such as `String` and `Array`.

+* Do not use SASS @mixins, @imports or any other directives that cause unscoped styles to be included on your app, as it could cause collisions with other apps and/or the product it is running in.

 ### Best Practices

-* Make sure you define an app version.
-An app version will help you, and anyone else using the app keep track of what is installed.
-This can be particularly helpful if a bug is found and you need to provide a newer version of an app.

 * Define CSS in `app.css`, instead of leaving them in the templates.